inesbucheit/wksp-module-1-htmlcss-2-css-basics/lecture-2-properties.md

     - `margin: top | right | bottom | left`
     - `margin: 20px 10px 5px 0`
     - `margin: 20px 10px`
+    -   `margin: 20px 10px 0 (20-10-0-10)`
     - `margin: 20px`
+the margin is always outside of the box
 ---

 ### Example

 What is the width and height of this box?
+`square box, padding is included in the content`

 `<p class='greeting'>Hello</p>`